battery-lcf/batteryarchive-agent/README.md

 You are now ready to add data and use the site.

-1. In the batteryarchive-agent folder, run pip3 install -r requirements.txt
+1. In the batteryarchive-agent folder, run: pip3 install -r requirements.txt
 2. Import sample data by running the following commands from the project root folder.
 Importing data may take a few minutes.
+3. cd scripts
-3. To import sample cycle data: python3 data_import_agent.py -t cycle -m add -p ../data/cycle/
+4. To import sample cycle data: python3 data_import_agent.py -t cycle -m add -p ../data/cycle/
-4. To import sample abuse data: python3 data_import_agent.py -t abuse -m add -p ../data/abuse/
+5. To import sample abuse data: python3 data_import_agent.py -t abuse -m add -p ../data/abuse/

 ## Populate your redash front end